shwezhu/shwezhu.github.io/content/post/cs-basics/019-csrf-attack.md

 X-YOURSITE-CSRF-PROTECTION=1
 ```

 When handling the request, the API checks for the existence of this header.
-If the header does not exist, the backend rejects the request as potential forgery.
-This approach has several advantages:
+I**f the header does not exist, the backend rejects the request as potential forgery.** This approach has several advantages:

 - UI changes are not required
 - no server state is introduced to track tokens